 Non-sidereal targets must have an OB name starting with "MOV" such that they are easily identifiable by the operator.
 For observations where the target and the AO reference are the same, use the normal acquisition template for the instrument mode requested.
 The epehmeris table for the target should be uploaded using the "Ephemeris" tab in p2.
+Use "00:00:00.000" for TTS.ALPHA and TTS.DELTA (or NGS.ALPHA and NGS.DELTA), but do specify the magnitude and color of the object in TTS.MAG and TTS.COLOR (or NGS.MAG and NGS.COLOR) so that the AO system is configured correctly.
+For observations of extended sources, set SEQ.TTS_EXTENDED (or SEQ.NGS_EXTENDED) to true.

 For observations requiring differential tracking between the science target and AO reference (Section 3.2) you must use the differential tracking acquisition templates (those with suffix difftrack).
 The OB must also have a name starting with "MOV", as for simple non-sidereal observations.
 An ephemeris table for both the target and the AO reference must be created.
 For sidereal objects that act as either target or reference star the ephemeris table should contain at least two entries spanning the date range of the period in which the observations are being conducted, giving the same coordinates for each entry.
 Correcting for proper motion is not relevant except for the closest stars.
 The ephemeris table of the target must be uploaded using the "Ephemeris" tab in p2.
-The ephemeris table of both the target and the AO reference must be same file name for both tables.
-Additionally, you must specify absolute time constraints that describe when the two objects are within 60" of one another, the limit of the patrol radius of the AO system.
+The ephemeris table of both the target and the AO reference must be uploaded into the acquisition template.
+Do not use the same file name for both tables.
+Additionally, you must specify absolute time constraints that describe when the two objects are within 59" of one another, the limit of the patrol radius of the AO system.
 OBs using the differential tracking templates that do not specify absolute time constraints will be flagged for review.
+For observations of extended sources, set SEQ.TTS_EXTENDED (or SEQ.NGS_EXTENDED) to true.